openfisca/openfisca.org/content/_index.en.md

     caption_2: to inform Barcelona citizens on their eligibility to social benefits.

   leximpact:
-    title: Evaluate reforms impact
+    title: Evaluate the impact of public policy
-    description: Compare the law now to what it could be.
+    description: Compare the legislation now to what it could be.
     caption_1: uses OpenFisca and its
-    caption_2: to evaluate the ex ante impact of tax and benefit system reforms, thanks to a simulator dedicated to the income tax.
+    caption_2: to evaluate the impact of public policy on households, thanks to a simulator dedicated to the income tax.

   reforms:
     caption_1: of the French Movement for a Basic Income that uses OpenFisca and its